Mental health support for Victorian businesses and workers

 With Victorians in a 6 week lockdown, mental health support is an important focus.
 This has been recognised by the Prime Minister and the Victorian State government.
 Eligible Victorian businesses can now apply for grants.

-Dan Andrews initial announcement released on Sunday 9 August ‘Fast tracked mental health support for Victorians in need’ can be found here.
+Dan Andrews initial announcement released on Sunday 9 August ‘Fast tracked mental health support for Victorians in need’.
 He speaks about Victorians getting the support they need now and after the pandemic is over, an increase in system capacity in hospitals and/or out in the community, that are vital to the wellbeing of all Victorians.

 Now businesses affected by current restrictions can apply for a grant from the Business Support Fund – Expansion program until 14 September 2020.
 To apply, go to business.vic.gov.au Grants of $10,000 are available for eligible businesses in metropolitan Melbourne and the Mitchell Shire, and $5,000 in regional Victoria.